 To prevent us from reaching this threshold, we need to reduce the carbon emissions that are being produced, and the best way to do this is with renewable energy.
 Using solar, wind, tidal and other such forms of power creates zero emissions and is significantly better for our environment.

-This is why various schemes and grants have been created, including the Renewable Heat Incentive (RHI).
+This is why various schemes and grants have been created, including the Renewable Heat Incentive (RHI). and green homes grants scheme.
 If you are eligible, you could earn a small amount of money from the government as an incentive to offset some of the upfront costs involved in heating your home with renewable energy.
 These incentives can change over time.

 Wind is currently the biggest renewable producer of electricity in the UK, closely followed by solar energy.
 As a proportion of energy production in the UK the solar sector has doubled in just four years and, as of July 2019, there were over one million solar installations in the UK.